Carlosman1996/commsman/TASK.md

 TODO: documentation

 TODO: Pre-request conditions as time sleep

+TODO: Splitter must be a component with stretch factor: not expand on first element and expand on second, always.

 TODO: QGridLayout custom component must read table items by key str, not list.
 It must be a dictionary for better identification